LeNPaul/Millennial/README.md

 # Millennial

-Millennial is a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
+Millennial is a minimalist Jekyll theme for running a simple, clean, content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Millennial/).

 ![alt text](https://cloud.githubusercontent.com/assets/8409329/25604814/a810a4b6-2ed4-11e7-955d-e6ead13c436c.jpg "Millennial Demo Image")